reactive-streams/reactive-streams-jvm/README.md

 - The `Subscription.request` method MUST assume that it will be invoked synchronously and MUST NOT allow unbounded recursion such as `Subscriber.onNext` -> `Subscription.request` -> `Subscriber.onNext`.
 - The `Subscription.request` method SHOULD NOT synchronously perform heavy computations.
 - The `Subscription.cancel` method MUST assume that it will be invoked synchronously and SHOULD NOT synchronously perform heavy computations.
+- When the `Subscription` is cancelled, `Subscription.request(int n)` MUST ignore the call.
+- When the `Subscription` is cancelled, `Subscription.cancel()` MUST ignore the call.
+- When the `Subscription` is not cancelled, `Subscription.request(int n)` MUST register the given number of additional elements to be produced to the respective subscriber.
+- When the `Subscription` is not cancelled, `Subscription.request(int n)` MUST throw a `java.lang.IllegalArgumentException` if the argument is <= 0.
+- When the `Subscription` is not cancelled, `Subscription.request(int n)` COULD synchronously call `onNext` on this (or other) subscriber(s) if and only if the next element is already available.
+- When the `Subscription` is not cancelled, `Subscription.request(int n)` COULD synchronously call `onComplete` or `onError` on this (or other) subscriber(s).
+- When the `Subscription` is not cancelled, `Subscription.cancel()` the `Publisher` MUST eventually cease to call any methods on the corresponding subscriber.
+- When the `Subscription` is not cancelled, `Subscription.cancel()` the `Publisher` MUST eventually drop any references to the corresponding subscriber.
+Re-subscribing with the same `Subscriber` instance is discouraged, but this specification does not mandate that it is disallowed since that would mean having to store previously canceled subscriptions indefinitely.
+- When the `Subscription` is not cancelled, `Subscription.cancel()` the `Publisher` MUST shut itself down if the given Subscription is the last downstream `Subscription`.
+Explicitly adding "keep-alive" Subscribers SHOULD prevent automatic shutdown if required.

 #### Processor ([Code](https://github.com/reactive-streams/reactive-streams/blob/master/api/src/main/java/org/reactivestreams/Processor.java))